 - Do I need to include that I am a member of ASAP in my green card application?

-- How can I find legal and social services in my area?
+- How can I find food assistance in my area?

 - Can I receive government assistance if I have an asylum case pending?

 - How can I find health care?